ProfessorKazarinoff/makebook/README.md

-# Welcome to the Makebook Documentation (!!
+# !!
 Under Construction !!
-Not Ready for Use !!)
+Not Ready for Use !!

+# Welcome to the Makebook Documentation

 Makebook is a Python project that makes books from Jupyter notebooks and markdown files.